dadi/cdn/README.md

 The GNU General Public License (GPL) is available at http://www.gnu.org/copyleft/gpl.html.<br />
-A copy can be found in the file COPYING distributed with these files.
+A copy can be found in the file GPL distributed with these files.

-This copyright notice MUST APPEAR in all copies of the file!
+This copyright notice MUST APPEAR in all copies of the product!